sbhagerty/install_plan_prj/README.md

 # Posit Installation Plan

-This app helps curate an installation checklist and curates documenation for a customer's specific architecture.
+This app helps curate an installation checklist with relevant documenation for a customer's specific architecture.

 # Motivation